Union Station Rail Corridor: Toronto Terminals Railway

-The Toronto Terminals Railway (TTR), a joint venture of the Canadian National Railway and Canadian Pacific Railwayformed in 1906, directs and controls all train movements within the USRC at the John Street, Cherry Street, and Scott Street interlocking towers.
-The towers are staffed by train movement directors 24 hours a day, 365 days a year.
-The train movement directors control trains by route assignment, radio communication, track switching, and signals.
+The Toronto Terminals Railway (TTR), a joint venture of the Canadian National Railway and Canadian Pacific Railway formed in 1906, directs and controls all train movements within the USRC at the John Street, Cherry Street, and Scott Street interlocking towers.
+The towers are staffed by Rail Traffic Controllers 24 hours a day, 365 days a year.
+The Rail Traffic Controllers control trains by route assignment, radio communication, track switching, and signals.

 Storage Yards

 North Bathurst Yard, to the north of the USRC east of Bathurst Street and Don Yard to the east by the Don River are owned and operated by GO Transit for storing trains and maintenance equipment, as well as light servicing of trains.